futtta/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 2.7.8 =
+* Image optimization: add support for AVIF image format for browsers that support it (enabled with the existing WebP-option, also requires lazy-load to be active)
+* Critical CSS: further security improvements of critical CSS import settings upload, based on the input of [Marcin Weglowski of afine.com](https://afine.com)
+* Misc. other minor fixes, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta).

 = 2.7.7 =
 * critical CSS: make sure pages get a path-based rule even if a CPT or template matches (when "path based rules for pages" option is on)